Chris210634/ReBeL/README.md

 TORCH_USE_RTLD_GLOBAL=YES python cfvpy/play_poker_dice.py
 ```

 This script randomly generates games.
-Youo can hit enter to see the computer play the next move.
+You can hit enter to see the computer play the next move.
 A sample output is included in the next section.

 ## Results